superhu4/bibledelight/content/plans/ccci.md

 - January until Holy Week: Gospels (and related New Testament books[^3]).
 - Holy Week - Use plans from [Bible.com](https://my.bible.com/search/plans?q=lent) (including [this plan](https://my.bible.com/reading-plans/11399-jesuss-path-to-the-cross-an-8-day-devotional/day/1)) or from the [American Bible Society](https://americanbible.org/resources/daily-bible-reading/).
-- After Holy Week through May: Acts and Epistles
+- After Holy Week through May: Acts and Epistles with the following four-year cycle (which follows the Gospel four-year cycle):
+  - Year A: Romans and 1 Corinthians
+  - Year B: 2 Corinthians to Colossians
+  - Year C: 1 Thessalonians to Philemon
+  - Year D: Revelation
 - June and July: Freestyle (Old Testament wisdom and / or other Scripture)
 - August through Christmas week: Pentateuch, History, and Prophets grouped on five-year rotation:[^4]
   - Year A: Genesis, Ezra through Esther, and Isaiah